jpsm83/health/documentation/n8n/articleTranslation.md

 **German special rule: For slugs, always replace umlauts (ä → a, ö → o, ü → u, ß → ss).
 Example: "Intimität" → "intimitat".

 **CHARACTER LIMITS FOR ARTICLE CONTEXT (CRITICAL - MANDATORY ENFORCEMENT):**
-- articleContext: REWRITE maintaining *SAME OR SIMILAR CHARACTER LENGTH* as original, but **MUST NEVER EXCEED 200 CHARACTERS** (hard limit - article creation will fail if exceeded)
 - If original is longer than 200 characters, rewrite to be ≤200 characters while preserving core message
 - If original is shorter than 200 characters, maintain similar length (±10% tolerance) but never exceed 200 characters